jackyzha0/jackyzha0.github.io/content/thoughts/22 learnings from 22 years.md

 6. you can change your mind
 7. external advice as a silly dog
 8. Don’t surround yourself with people ‘smarter’ than you. **Surround yourself with people who are free in ways you are not**
+9. What I’ve come to learn over the past year is that there are two types of people: people who make the right decision and people who make the decision right.